How is Operation Fresh Start currently funded?

 What geographic area does Operation Fresh Start serve?

-Why does Pathways work when youth haven’t succeeded in traditional high schools?
+Why does Legacy (previously called Pathways) work when youth haven’t succeeded in traditional high schools?

 Operation Fresh Start provides intensive small group and one-on-one instruction and counseling to participants focused on building from their strengths and engaging them in a positive way in the community.